UB-Mannheim/uma_publist/Documentation/ChangeLog/Index.rst

 0.0.4 -> 0.0.5
 --------------
 17.11.2016
-  - fix a bug in "Unima\Publist4ubma2\Controller\PublicationController::decodeAuthors():"
+  - BUGFIX: in "Unima\Publist4ubma2\Controller\PublicationController::decodeAuthors():"
     - had to remove [$index] from variable
-  - fix a bug in "Classes/ViewHelpers/RenderNamesWithAndRdfaSchemaViewHelper.php"
+  - BUGFIX: in "Classes/ViewHelpers/RenderNamesWithAndRdfaSchemaViewHelper.php"
     - wrong usage of strpos

 0.0.5 -> 0.0.6